+Jon Kurland

-Jon Kurland Regional Administrator
+Regional Administrator

-Goal 1 - Manage Fisheries for Sustainability and Economic Competitiveness
+Goal 1 - Manage Fisheries for Sustainability and Economic Competitiveness.

-Support Ecosystem-Based Fishery Management
+Support Ecosystem-Based Fishery Management (EBFM)

-- Manage the Alaska groundfish fisheries to avoid exceeding Annual Catch Limits and to minimize Prohibited Species Catch. - Initiate Endangered Species Act section 7 consultation for the Gulf of Alaska and Bering Sea and Aleutian Islands groundfish fisheries to ensure sustainability and continued legal compliance. - Complete a 5-year review of the Essential Fish Habitat components of Alaska Fishery Management Plans to ensure habitat information is updated to support ecosystembased fishery management. - Develop effective regulations for new fishery management programs, focusing on the new Pacific cod trawl cooperative program, abundance-based management of halibut bycatch, and electronic monitoring of trawl fisheries. - Respond effectively to litigation challenging the salmon fisheries in Southeast Alaska (ensuring compliance with the Endangered Species Act) and in Cook Inlet (ensuring compliance with the Magnuson-Stevens Fishery Conservation and Management Act). - Develop and implement an effective rebuilding plan for snow crab.
+- Integrate EBFM into management decisions to account for tradeoffs among and between fisheries (commercial, recreational, and subsistence), aquaculture, protected species, biodiversity, and habitats. - Manage the Alaska groundfish fisheries to avoid exceeding Annual Catch Limits and to minimize Prohibited Species Catch. - Conduct Endangered Species Act section 7 consultation for the Gulf of Alaska and Bering Sea and Aleutian Islands groundfish fisheries to ensure sustainability and continued legal compliance. - Implement new fishery management programs, focusing on the new Pacific Cod Trawl Cooperative (PCTC) program, abundance-based management of halibut bycatch, and electronic monitoring of trawl fisheries. - Develop and implement a Secretarial amendment to the Salmon Fishery Management Plan (FMP) to provide for management of the salmon fishery in the federal waters of Cook Inlet in compliance with applicable judicial rulings.